An Investment in Your Future

 - Distance Education rates (Professional Evening RTP and Online)

-Actual tuition will depend on a variety of factors, including the number of credit hours taken during an academic term, whether you take course during a summer session, the length of time you take to complete and degree, and whether you take courses outside of your “home” location or format.
+Actual tuition will depend on a variety of factors, including the number of credit hours taken during an academic term, whether you take course during a summer session, the length of time you take to complete your degree, and whether you take courses outside of your “base” location or format.

 The Professional Evening Main Campus tuition shown is based on the Accelerated Course Sequence outlined here.